-On the lifestyle side, try to incorporate the habits of a healthy lifestyle – eating cleanly, moderating caffeine and alcohol intake, curbing drug usage, and getting regular exercise (usually 2-4 times weekly depending on intensity).
+On the lifestyle side, try to incorporate the habits of a healthy lifestyle – eating cleanly, moderating caffeine and alcohol intake, curbing drug usage, and getting regular exercise (usually, 2-4 times weekly depending on intensity).
 Being stable at a healthy weight improves the prognosis for conception, pregnancy and childbirth, so it’s an investment in mom and baby that’s definitely worth making!
-And start a prenatal vitamin well ahead of time (studies show that even pre-pregnancy vitamin use can make a difference!).
+And start a prenatal vitamin well ahead of time (studies show that even pre-pregnancy vitamin with folic acid use can make a difference!).

 How do you define “trouble conceiving”?
 At what point should a woman start feeling concerned?

 Things that should definitely prompt a visit with a fertility specialist include trying to get pregnant without success for 12 months if under 35, or 6 months if 35+, as well as 2 or more miscarriages.

 On top of this, anyone who suspects they may have an underlying issue – irregular cycles, prior pelvic infections, fibroids or endometriosis, prior history of radiation or chemotherapy for male or female partners – should consider just coming in for an initial evaluation rather than waiting.